-For those of you who don't know, this is in addition to my strict avoidance of peanuts, soy and most peas and tree nuts, some of which I'm anaphylactic to.
-Add to that my severe environmental allergies to dust, pollen, ragweed and mold...as well as my contact allergies to dimethicone and all PEGS and Vitamin E (soy derivatives).
+For those of you who don't know, this is in addition to my strict avoidance of peanuts, soy and most peas and certain tree nuts, which I'm anaphylactic to.
+UPDATE: Also came to a final conclusion in 2014 I have a delayed hive reaction to dairy.
+Add to that my severe environmental allergies to dust, pollen, ragweed and mold...as well as my contact allergies to dimethicone, all PEGS and Vitamin E (soy derivatives).

 I must admit staying positive is challenging at times, but then I remember you, my readers....and all the people I might help by sharing my experiences.